deepkit/deepkit-framework/website/src/pages/documentation/broker.md

 await channel.publish({ foo: 'bar' });
 ```

-In this example we write our own adapter to communicate with a broker server.
-The adapter is then passed to the BrokerBus class, which is used to create a channel.
-This is the common pattern all Broker classes follow: They take an adapter in the constructor and use it to communicate with the broker server.

-The channel can then be used to subscribe to messages and publish messages.
+The FrameworkModule provides and registers the default adapter and connects to Deepkit Broker server, which runs per default in the same process.

-Thanks to runtime types and the call `channel<MyMessage>('my-channel-name');` everything is type-safe and the message can be validated and serialized automatically in the adapter directly.
+Thanks to runtime types and the call `channel<Type>('my-channel-name');` everything is type-safe and the message can be validated and serialized automatically in the adapter directly.
 The default implementation `BrokerDeepkitAdapter` handles this automatically for you (and uses BSON for serialization).

 Note that each broker class has its own adapter interface, so you can implement only the methods you need.
-The `BrokerDeepkitAdapter` implements all of these interfaces and can be used in all broker classes.
+The `BrokerDeepkitAdapter` implements all of these interfaces and can be used in all broker APIs.

+## Application Integration

 To use these classes in a Deepkit application with dependency injection, you can use the `FrameworkModule` which provides several things:

 - a default adapter for the broker server
 - the broker server itself (and starts it automatically)
 - and registers all broker classes as providers

-## Usage

 The `FrameworkModule` provides a default broker adapter for the configured broker server based on the given configuration.
 It also registers providers for all the broker classes, so you can inject them (e.g. BrokerBus) into your services and provider factories directly.